 According to the Finnish Regional Development Act the Regional Council is responsible for the strategic and general development of the region and for improving the business environment.
 The Regional Council also co-ordinates the traffic and transport system planning in the region.

-According to the Finnish Land Use and Building Act, the Regional Council is responsible for drafting, updating and approving of the Regional Plan.
+According to the Finnish Land Use and Building Act, the Regional Council is responsible for drafting, updating and approving of the Regional Plan and Maritime Spatial Plan.

 - Regional Development

 - Regional Spatial and Environmental Planning